Learn from Patient Safety Events (LFPSE) Service – frequently asked questions (FAQs)

 Development costs including apps used by national Patient Safety staff for their statutory functions around review and analysis, the PSIRF module and NRLS decommissioning total £4.2M from 2017 to 2022.

-For context, the NHS Patient Safety Strategy estimates that almost 1,000 extra lives and £100 million in care costs could be saved each year from 2023/24 by its full implementation, including the delivery of LFPSE.
-The potential exists to reduce claims provision by around £750 million per year by 2025.
+For context, the 2019 NHS Patient Safety Strategy estimated that almost 1,000 extra lives and £100 million in care costs could be saved each year from 2023/24 through its full implementation, including the delivery of LFPSE.
+The potential exists to reduce claims provision by around £750 million per year.
 We have been assured by LRMS vendors that there will be no direct cost in upgrading to LFPSE-compliant versions of their software.
 However, some support contracts may require local spend on implementation.
 Further details can be found on our Compliant Vendors page.

 The National Patient Safety Team (NHS England) have a statutory responsibility to collect and learn from safety information, including patient safety incidents – defined as ‘unintended or unexpected events (including omissions) in healthcare that could have or did harm one or more patients’ – and to provide associated advice and guidance to the National Health Service (NHS).
 To support this responsibility we can and do use safety information relating to ‘healthcare’ where that healthcare is delivered by NHS providers, as well as by non-NHS providers when commissioned to deliver healthcare services to NHS patients.